ronaldoussoren/pyobjc/docs/apinotes/CoreFoundation.rst

 * ``CFBinaryHeapCreate``

-  The ``callbacks`` argument is not present in Python and is automaticly set to a value that allows arbitrary objects that implement the ``compare:`` method.
+  The ``callbacks`` argument is not present in Python and is automatically set to a value that allows arbitrary objects that implement the ``compare:`` method.